sandyschumann/sandyschumann.github.io/README.md

 Jia, Y., & Schumann, S. (2023).
 Tackling the Prevalence and Spread of Hate Speech Online: The Effect of Counter-speech on Subsequent Bystander Reactions. https://doi.org/10.33767/osf.io/9jmza

-Schumann, S., & Wolfowicz, M. (2023).
-Can We Compare Attitudes Towards Crime Around the World?
-Assessing Measurement Invariance of the Morally Debatable Behavior Scale Across 44 Countries. https://doi.org/10.31219/osf.io/swvr9

 Schumann, S., Clemmow, C., Rottweiler, B., & Gill, P. (2023).
 Distinct Patterns of Incidental Exposure to and Active Selection of Radicalizing Information Indicate Varying Levels of Support for Violent Extremism. mediarxiv.org/jy25p

 ### Recent Publications
+2023
 Clemmow, C., van der Vegt, I., Rottweiler, B., Schumann, S., & Gill, P. (2023).
 Crowdsourcing Samples for Research on Violent Extremism: A Research Note.
 Terrorism and Political Violence.

+Schumann, S., & Wolfowicz, M. (2023).
+Can We Compare Attitudes Towards Crime Around the World?
+Assessing Measurement Invariance of the Morally Debatable Behavior Scale Across 44 Countries.
+Journal of QUantitative Criminology.

+2022
+Bouhana, N. & Schumann, S. (2022).
+Are Conceptual Frameworks Of Radicalisation Leading To Involvement In Terrorism 'Observable'?.
+Report for the Centre for Research and Evidence on Security Threats.

 Braddock, K., Schumann, S., Corner, E., & Gill, P. (2022).
 The Moderating Effects of “Dark” Personality Traits and Message Vividness on the Persuasiveness of Terrorist Narrative Propaganda.
 Frontiers in Psychology, 13.